Subdisciplines and Research Areas

 Linguistic Anthropology

 Linguistic anthropologists study the linguistic dimensions of cultural experience.
 These go beyond the mere expression of culture through language, and include that ways that humans' thinking is shaped by linguistic processes and investigating the linguistic resources that people draw on as they engage in cultural practice.
-Faculty: Greg Thompson, Janis Nuckolls (Dept. of Linguistics).
+Faculty: Becky Schulthies, Greg Thompson, Janis Nuckolls (Dept. of Linguistics).